overdrivemachines/csci580-fall13/Project2/README.md

 Program looks for an input file that contains values for the following (in the same order):
 B|B, L|B, B|L, L|L, H|B, T|B, H|L, T|L
 Input file can be specified as an argument.
 Default file is hmm.txt

+The output file seq.txt.
+It contains the randomly generated sequence of states on the first line and the sequence of observations in the second line.

 ----